robocode-dev/tank-royale/buildDocs/docs/articles/gui.md

 the same bot type, so you can, for example, let 3 Corners bots battle each other.

-Each entry in the Booted Bots list contains the full file path for the bot type of the booted bot plus a process id within the parentheses after the file path.
+Each entry in the Booted Bots list contains the full file path for the bot type of the booted bot plus a process id (pid) within the parentheses after the file path.

-When pressing 'Boot', a process will start-up running the individual bot selected from the Bot Directories.
+When pressing 'Boot', a boot process will start up running the individual bots selected from the Bot Directories.
+Note that the bots themselves are running in their own processes (and own pid) beside the boot process listed in the list of booted bots.

-When pressing 'Unboot' the process for the selected bot will be stopped (or killed).
+When pressing 'Unboot' the boot process of the selected bot will be stopped, which is effectively stopping the bot as well.

 ### Joined Bots

-The **Joined Bots** lists all bots that have joined the server locally or remotely, and hence are available for the battle.
+The **Joined Bots** lists all bots that have joined the server either locally or remotely, and hence are available for the battle.
 If you start a bot from the command line or within an IDE locally, it will also show up in the **Joined Bots** list.

 ![Joined Bots](../images/gui/joined-bots.png)

+The IP address and port for the joined bot is written in the parentheses, which also makes it possible to differ between multiple instances of the same bot, e.g. if Corners have been booted multiple times.

-Note that the server and GUI do not know the file path of the joined bots as the [booter] is not involved in this part.
-From the server´s perspective, the bots are joining on the server´s WebSocket.
-And the information about the bot is provided by the _bot handshake_ only at this point.
-The server cannot tell if a bot has joined from your local machine or remotely from outside either.
+Note that the file path of the bot is not available is the list of **Joined Bots**.
+The reason is that the server only listens for bots that join via the server´s WebSocket, and hence only knows the IP address and port, and the bot information provided via the _bot handshake_ sent by the bot itself.

+The booter (used by the GUI) does have this knowledge, _but only for bots that was started from the local file system_.
+Be aware that bots might not make use of the booter at all, but could be started some other way.
+E.g. you can write a Bot application running against the server's WebSocket with or without using the provided bot APIs, and just start it up from some process, or running within e.g. an application server locally or remotely.

 ### Selected Bots